open-telemetry/opentelemetry.io/content/en/blog/2022/kubecon-na.md

 ---

-The OpenTelemetry project maintainers, and members of the governance committee and technical committee are excited to be at [Kubecon NA][] in a few weeks!
+The OpenTelemetry project maintainers, and members of the governance committee and technical committee are excited to be at [KubeCon NA][] in a few weeks!
 Join in to meet up in person or virtually for [OpenTelemetry](/) activities in Detroit from October 24 - 28, 2022.